Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Sleep correction

-• Medication where clinically appropriate
+• Medication when clinically appropriate

-• BP, diabetes, cholesterol, and stroke-risk management
+• Blood pressure, diabetes, cholesterol, and stroke-risk management

 • Safety planning for medicines, finances, cooking, driving, and falls

-• Caregiver education
+• Caregiver education and support

 • Follow-up monitoring